 - 1. Open the housing door. - 2.
 Set a voltmeter to measure in the millivolt (mV) range. - 3.
-For the oxygen channel, plug the voltmeter into the test points on the oxygen transmitter.
+Plug the voltmeter into the test points on the oxygen transmitter.
 Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-.